mohammadhamad/REACT/readme.md

-IRS for connected and autonomous vehicles
+Dynamic IRS for connected and autonomous vehicles
 =========================================
+## Contributors
+The main author of this code is Michael Kühr.
+This code was written  to demonstrate the research paper "REACT: Dynamic Intrusion Response System for connected and autonomous vehicles"

 ## System requirements
 The following software is required in advance to use this IRS: